 Exercise selections for a bodyweight routine don’t need to be complicated.
 Like all things in life, follow the KISS principle (Keep It Simple, Stupid).
+This is a good rule of thumb for a lot of things including your sanity and your mental health.
 All you need are the six exercises below combined with the principles above to create the best damn hotel workout ever.

 – Single Leg RDLs

 The only rule you need to follow is that all of the exercises must be performed in a circuit.
 You’re looking to ramp up your meatball-crushing metabolism and get your body working overtime, so keep rest periods short.

 Remember, it’s all for the meatballs.

 Start your circuit with an explosive movement like jump squats, star jumps, plyo push-ups, or lunge jumps.
 Then quickly move into a unilateral movement like Bulgarian split squats, single-leg hip thrusts, single-leg Romanian deadlifts, or pistol squats.